bdowdell/flask_pyseistuned/README.md

 `$ export FLASK_DEBUG=1`

-The FLASK_APP variable tells flask what application it is supposed to run and the FLASK_ENV variable specifies you will be running in a development mode so that the visual debugger is available in the web browers when things go wrong.
+The FLASK_APP variable tells flask what application it is supposed to run and the FLASK_ENV variable specifies you will be running in a development mode so that the visual debugger is available in the web browser when things go wrong.

 ### 5) Launch a virtual email server
 To test email sending functionality on the contact page, a virtual email server needs to be launched.
 Open a new terminal or new tab in a terminal and:

 `$ python -m smtpd -c DebuggingServer -n localhost:8025`

 You won't see anything happen.
 The virtual email server has launched and is now listening for an email to be sent.
 Return to terminal where you previously set the flask environment variables.
 There are two more environment variables which need to be set for the virtual mail server.

 First, set the MAIL_SERVER variable: